contributte/planette-site/content/oldPlanette/2015/2015-07-27-acl-and-permissions.md

         factory: @App\Security\AuthorizatorFactory::create
 ```

-By default, nette looks into `DIC` and tries to find a service implementing `Nette\Security\IAuthorizator`.
+By default, Nette looks into `DIC` and tries to find a service implementing `Nette\Security\IAuthorizator`.
 The `Nette\Security\Permission` class implements that interface and we have registered this class into `DIC` so it will be automatically passed to an object of type `Nette\Security\User` available in each `Presenter` class.

 Try it out in action: